vmfmyot/Kawa-Interpreter/README.md

 Developed in 4 weeks for a 3rd-year university compilation course, it covers both syntax and semantics.
 ## Authors

-This project was made by [Isabel Fabrega](https://github.com/im-f) and [Victoria Myot](https://github.com/vmfmyot), computer science students at Université Paris-Saclay.
+This interpreter was made by [Isabel Fabrega](https://github.com/im-f) and [Victoria Myot](https://github.com/vmfmyot), computer science students at Université Paris-Saclay.

 ## Prerequisites

-As this project is written in OCaml, we recommend you have opam installed on your machine.
+As it is written in OCaml, we recommend you have opam installed on your machine.
 Here's the [link](https://opam.ocaml.org/) to the installation page.

 ## Documentation